tchou93/OCR_PYTHON_P6/README.md

 ```
 * Open the link https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR

-* Follow the step "Option 1: Installation and execution with pipenv" in order to install the environment
+* Follow the step "Option 2: Installation and execution without pipenv (using venv and pip)" in order to install the environment
 and to run the server.
 ```